AodhanDalton/wsl-setup/README.md

  - Installs terraform and terragrunt tools.

  - Creates an alias file for fish and an wsl conf file to make /c/ route

+ - Installs the fish prompt and oh my fish with the lambda theme.
+Script sets this prompt as the defualt.
 <h2> How to install </h2>

  - git clone --depth=1 https://github.com/AodhanDalton/wsl-setup.git ~/.wsl-setup